NexusDev07/VirtualizorCloud-installation/README.md

-<h1>VirtualizorReseller</h1>
+<h1>VirtualizorCloud</h1>
 <h2>Presentation</h2>
-VirtualizorReseller is a WiseCP module that allows you to use a VPS reseller for your hosting provider.
+VirtualizorCloud is a WiseCP module that allows you to use a VPS reseller for your hosting provider.
 <br />
 <br />
 <font color="orange"><b>Caution!</b> This module is not compatible with the Virtualizor administrator panel, only with the reseller panel.